Guatemala - Telecoms, Mobile and Broadband - Statistics and Analyses

 Steady GDP growth should provide greater disposable household revenue and so stimulate demand for telecom and ICT services.
 This could be more marked if the country managed to free itself from its legacy of violence, poverty, and corruption, factors which continue to inhibit prospective investors.

-Given the commercial impetus of these operators, insufficient government financial investment has resulted in many regional areas remaining with poor or non-existent services.
+Given the commercial impetus of operators, insufficient government financial investment has resulted in many regional areas remaining with poor or non-existent services.
 Nevertheless, the country benefits from one of the most open regulatory frameworks, with all telecom sectors having been open to competition since 1996.

-América Móvil controls about 88% of the fixed lines in service through its subsidiary Claro.
+América Móvil controls about 83% of the fixed lines in service through its subsidiary Claro.
 Mobile telephony is the most developed telecom market sector in Guatemala, accounting for most voice lines and internet access lines.
 The intense competition among the three operators has helped to improve services and lower prices for end-users.
 Mobile penetration is on a par with the regional average, though the slower growth in the mobile subscriber base suggests a level of market saturation, with the emphasis among operators being on generating revenue via mobile data services.

 Telefónica Group sells its local unit to América Móvil;

 Regulator prepares for 1700MHz spectrum auction in mid-2019;